 The best geometry for a mountain bike is entirely dependent on what type of riding your child will be doing, as well as the terrain they’ll be tackling.

-XC: For flatter trails and more XC oriented biking you should be looking for something that has a bit steeper head and seat angles, around 65 to 67 degrees.
+XC: For flatter trails and more XC oriented biking, you should be looking for something that has a bit steeper head and seat angles, around 65°to 67°.
 This will aid them on longer climbs and help them feel more stable and planted as they are cruising along the trail.

 Downhill: As the terrain gets going downhill with steeper descents, and/or lift-served bike park riding, you’ll be looking for slacker numbers in head angle (in the low 60’s), shorter chain stays, and lower bottom bracket heights and lower stand over numbers.
 This will give your kid more confidence by helping them to maneuver the bike easier on steeps, jumps, and rougher sections of trail.

-Bar Width & Stem Length: Bar width and stem length are something else to look at.
-Most bike companies are catching on, but look for wider bars and shorter stems.
+Bar Width & Stem Length: Most bike companies are catching on, but look for wider bars and shorter stems.
 This will give kids more control at the cockpit with more direct steering feedback.
-As kids grow, you could also look into getting a bit longer stem to give them a more time on a bike before having to pony up for a new bike in the next size.
+As kids grow, you could also look into getting a bit longer stem to give them more time on a bike before having to pony up for a new bike in the next size.

 Girls and Boys 24 inch Mountain Bikes